Schatzie has bachelor's degrees in animal science and English and a master's in education.

 The four main psychologists who led to behaviorist theory development were Watson, Pavlov, Thorndike, and Skinner.

-John Watson was the founder of behavorist theory.
-Quite innovatively for the time, he found Freudian-based explanations of behavior too theoretical and disagreed with the eugenic idea of heredity determining how one behaves.
+John Watson was the founder of behaviorist theory.
+Quite innovatively, for the time, he found Freudian-based explanations of behavior too theoretical and disagreed with the eugenic idea of heredity determining how one behaves.
 Instead, he believed that people's reactions in various situations were determined by how their overall experiences had programmed them to react.

-For example, one infant named Albert who had previously liked and attempted to pet a white rat was later conditioned by Watson to come to fear it.
+For example, one infant named Albert, who had previously liked and attempted to pet a white rat, was later conditioned by Watson to come to fear it.

-This was done by producing loud clanging noises whenever the rat was brought into Albert's line of sight; in a few weeks time, the rat alone could induce tears and an attempted flight response by the terrified baby.
+This was done by producing loud clanging noises whenever the rat was brought into Albert's line of sight; in a few weeks, the rat alone could induce tears and an attempted flight response by the terrified baby.
 Because Watson repeatedly stimulated Albert to feel fear when the rat was present, the infant's experiences taught it to be afraid around rats and react accordingly.